-DNV GL, SINTEF, and Dr. Techn.
+DNV, SINTEF, and Dr. Techn.
 Olav Olsen awarded 14 MNOK research project on causal data-driven models.

 Correlation is not Causation! – Why does this matter now more than ever?